Nahom-Assefa/Holly-Transportation-LLC/replit.md

   - Contact email: hollytransport04@gmail.com
   - Mobile-responsive design throughout
   - All TypeScript errors resolved and application fully functional

+## Admin Setup Instructions
+After deployment, set yourself as admin by:
+1. Log in to your deployed website using Replit Auth
+2. Use the Database pane in Replit to access your production database
+3. Run SQL: `UPDATE users SET is_admin = true WHERE email = 'your-email@example.com';`
+4. Refresh the website - you'll now have access to the Admin Portal

 ## Technical Stack
 - React 18 with TypeScript